BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 **Notebook:** `2_tod_stop_and_access_assignment.ipynb`

 Loads per-agency pedestrian access point datasets, normalizes and merges them into a single GeoDataFrame, joins GTFS-authoritative `station_id` values, then spatially assigns each TOD stop and access point to a parent station by progressively expanding station buffers at **150 ft, 300 ft, 500 ft, and 1000 ft** (EPSG:26910).
 Points falling within exactly one station buffer are assigned; points intersecting multiple station buffers at the same distance are flagged as conflicts.
-Outputs both finalized layers and review layers flagging spatial conflicts and orphaned records.
+Non-TOD stations are excluded before spatial assignment using the station overrides list (`2026_03_04_tod_stations_overrides.xlsx`).
+Outputs development layers to the shared GeoPackage and a review Excel workbook for manual resolution.

 **Access point sources (loaded and normalized in order):**
 - `BA` — BART (`BART_PedAccessPoints_GTFS_v1.zip`)